athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Sorcerous Skull Swarm.md

 abilities_mid:
   - name: ""
   - name: "Boneshard Burst"
-    desc: "  When a sorcerous skull swarm is reduced to 0 Hit Points, it erupts in an explosion of foul energy and bone fragments in a 30-foot burst, dealing 3d12 piercing damage and 3d12 void damage (DC 34 Reflex check save)."
+    desc: "  When a sorcerous skull swarm is reduced to 0 Hit Points, it erupts in an explosion of foul energy and bone fragments in a @Template[burst|distance:30], dealing 3d12 piercing damage and 3d12 void damage (DC 34 Reflex check save)."

   - name: "Consume Spell"
     desc: "`pf2:r`  **Trigger** The swarm is targeted with a spell\n* * *\n\n**Effect** The swarm casts [[Spells/Dispel Magic|Dispel Magic]] to counteract the triggering spell.
 If it successfully counteracts the spell, it gains temporary Hit Points equal to twice the level of the counteracted spell that last for 1 minute."